ckaestne/seaibib/README.md

 Chung, Yeounoh, Neoklis Polyzotis, Kihyun Tae, and Steven Euijong Whang. "[Automated data slicing for model validation: A big data-AI integration approach](https://arxiv.org/abs/1807.06068)."
 IEEE Transactions on Knowledge and Data Engineering (2019).

 > Approach to automatically identify subsets of the data for which the model accuracy is lower than average/other subsets.
 This automatically slices the validation data based on different features (like decision tree learning).
-Not that different from approaches in the [Test Data Curation](https://github.com/ckaestne/seaibib#test-data-curation) section, but not guided by humans, hence this seems more useful for debugging than for (regression) testing.
+Not that different from approaches in the [Slicing Test Data](#22-slicing-test-data) section, but not guided by humans, hence this seems more useful for debugging than for (regression) testing.
 Also briefly mentions applications to different quality functions, including fairness and accuracy difference after model update.
 Paper is heavily focused on underlying technical approach.

 Amershi, Saleema, Max Chickering, Steven M. Drucker, Bongshin Lee, Patrice Simard, and Jina Suh. "[Modeltracker: Redesigning performance analysis tools for machine learning](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.697.1689&rep=rep1&type=pdf)."
 In Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems, pp. 337-346.
 2015.